LazyT/seducfg/README.md

 ##### Hint for OSX users

-If you get timeout errors you should mod your FTDI driver:
+If you get timeout errors you should modify your FTDI driver:

 * [download and install latest driver](http://www.ftdichip.com/Drivers/VCP.htm)
 * open "/Library/Extensions/FTDIUSBSerialDriver.kext/Contents/Info.plist" with your preferred editor as root